JohnFoster44/Web-Blocks/README.md

 A standard hamburger menu made and animated using pure CSS.

 # Profile Card
-a prototype of a profile card.
+A prototype of a profile card.
 The real experimentation was getting a gradient around the picture.
 This could be used for a business to showcase their beautiful staff.

 # Responsive Navbar
-this is also a hamburger menu but different to the CSS one as its responsive - goes from desktop to mobile and changes based on that.
+This is also a hamburger menu but different to the CSS one as its responsive - goes from desktop to mobile and changes based on that.
 Uses JS.

+# Web Skeleton - WIP

+A generic one page website skeleton, responsive and ready for a businesses copy.